A visitor is a person who wants to come to Canada to work, study or visit. A visitor is not a Canadian citizen or permanent resident.

 Israel: You do not need a visa to visit or transit in Canada if you hold a national Israeli passport.

-Lithuania: You do not need a visa to visit or transit in Canada if you hold a biometric passport (e-passport) issued by Lithuania.
+Romania: You do not need a visa to visit or transit in Canada if you hold an electronic passport.

 Types of Non-immigrant Visas: